-For much of the summer, Wales – particularly the coast – can be bathed in sun, worth considering when deciding the best time to visit.
-Between June and September, the Pembrokeshire coast, washed by the Gulf Stream, can be as warm as anywhere in Britain.
+For much of the summer, Wales can be bathed in sun, especially at the coast.
+Between June and September the Pembrokeshire coast Dropdown content can be as warm as anywhere in Britain.

-The bottom line is that it’s impossible to say with any degree of certainty that the weather will be pleasant in any given month.
-May might be wet and grey one year and gloriously sunny the next, and the same goes for the autumnal months – November stands an equal chance of being crisp and clear or foggy and grim.
+Temperature aside, Year-round the weather is predictably unpredictable.
+May might be wet and grey one year and gloriously sunny the next.
+The same goes for the autumn months – November stands just as much chance of being crisp and clear as being foggy and grim.
 Bottom line, the best time to visit Wales might be any time.

 Ranging from the epic to the absurd, Wales’ wealth of festivals sees all walks of life partying in muddy fields across the country.
 Many of the events on the nation’s annual calendar are uniquely Welsh with an ancient pedigree, notably eisteddfodau – age-old competitions in poetry and music – that still form the backbone of national culture.